4tiernan/mpc_energy/docs/ONBOARDING.md

 Please create these accounts before continuing with the onboarding process.<br><br>
 You will also need [HACS](https://www.hacs.xyz/) setup to install the required integrations

+## Warning ⚠️: Do not add your device to amber or sign up to the smartshift automation.
+This will result in you loosing the ability to control your battery system and it can be a lengthy process to undo.

 <br>